Y0dax/azure-stt-subtitles-electron/readme.md

 Make sure to start OBS with this shortcut for the subtitles to work.
 If the subtitle program cannot access your microphone, a message will display after 15 seconds regarding this step.

+4. Done!

-Done!
-There is no need to use the "Start Subtitles" button in the app.
+> NOTE: Do not use the "Start Subtitles" button in the app if using browser source.
 It is only used for option 2.
+The browser source can just be visiblity toggled for subtitles.

 ## Option 2 - Add an OBS Window Capture (Works with Streamlabs OBS)